Bayesian Function-on-Function Regression (FoFR)

 of the same length as the number of functional predictors, indicating

 whether to jointly model FPCA for each functional predictor.
-Default is
+When

 runStan |